-Upstart allows college graduates with limited credit history to qualify for competitive interest rates by using a new data-driven method of identifying creditworthy clients.
+Upstart allows college graduates with limited credit history to qualify for competitive rates by using a new data-driven method of identifying creditworthy clients.
 This creates a fairer and more comprehensive view of borrowers' likelihood to default.
 It also gives a chance to recent graduates loaded down with debt or who need start-up cash to get their careers going.
-The application process is simple; there is no prepayment penalty and interest rates are fixed.
+The application process is simple; there is no prepayment penalty and rates are fixed.

 Quick response and not bad intrest rate would recommend, hope I don't have to take a loan again

 Upstart has terrible interest rates and there whole spiel is that they can let you know if you are approved without affecting your credit score.
 However, even if you provide accurate proof of all the information you provided in the pre-approval process they can still reject you in the final step.
 And this rejection is AFTER they have strung you along saying you are approved and they have already negatively affected your credit score.
 The whole thing is a sham and just poor form.

 I qualified for a great rate, but once they discovered I was deployed overseas in the military (disclosed by me) but still with a home in the U.S., they stopped the proccess and revoked their approval.
 Wonderful thanks for keeping them safe.

 The time and personal amount of personal information you have to divulge in order to apply for a, so called, pre-approved loan is too much.
 I gave the ALL the info they asked for only to be turned down because, and I'll copy and paste from the email here;